jonaslu/ain/README.md

 may cause trouble.
 Instead of trying to guess what line ending we're on (WSL, docker, cygwin etc makes this a wild goose chase), you'll have to manually convert them if the receiving progrogram complains.

 Instructions here: https://stackoverflow.com/a/19914445/1574968

+# Troubleshooting
+If the templates are valid but the backend-call fails, `ain -p` can show you what the command ain runs looks like.

 # Ain in a bigger context
 But wait!
 There's more!